 It is not at all uncommon in men in their 20's, and widespread when men are in their 30's.
 In recent years it has also been becoming more common for adolescents in their late teens to show signs of hair loss.
 This is thought to be associated with the stress and pressures of modern living, as well as dietary concerns such as the sugar and obesity epidemics.
 Could Mr Trump have been concealing genetic hair loss for years?
 Pictures from 1984 onward certainly suggest it could be the case.

 .
 This is a procedure where the hairline is lowered, though this type of surgery would not address his hair loss.
-Ivana's former stylist Louis Licari seems to back the rumours that Trump had hair transplant surgery.
+Ivana's former stylist Louis Licari seems to back the rumours that Trump had hair transplant

 , which causes follicles to gradually shrink and eventually to stop producing hair.
 This is known as hair miniaturisation and is why the hair gets thinner and thinner as nature takes its course.
-Left untreated, the process will continue – hair never suddenly starts regrowing on its own in cases of androgenetic alopecia - and while total baldness won’t necessarily ensue, the parts of the head that are affected by MPB, namely the top of the scalp and/or the hairline, will steadily thin and recede.
+Left untreated, the process will continue hair never suddenly starts regrowing on its own in cases of androgenetic alopecia - and while total baldness won’t necessarily ensue, the parts of the head that are affected by MPB, namely the top of the scalp and/or the hairline, will steadily thin and recede.

 Rigorous trials for hair loss treatments

 Over the past decade and beyond, companies have been developing hair loss products to help men combat hair loss.
-However, following rigorous trials to ensure their safety, efficacy and tolerability, there are still just two MHRA and FDA approved
+However, following rigorous trials to ensure their safety, efficacy and tolerability, there are still just two MHRA licensed and FDA approved

-As he turns 71 in June 2017, it is too late for Donald Trump to start treating his hair loss in this way now; the upper age limit is 70 for Belgravia clients.
+As he turns 71 in June 2017, it is too late for Donald Trump to start treating his hair loss in this way now given he has passed the upper age limit for treatment.
 However, for younger men who are worried about thinning hair and take the President's current hairstyle as a warning of what might be in store, help is available.